From Sega Retro

 |Merged into: Sega Europe (1991)|

-Mastertronic was a video game publisher and distributor active in the 1980s, specialising in low-cost software for home computers in the United Kingdom.
+Mastertronic was a British video game publisher and distributor which specialized in budget computer software releases.

 Mastertronic acquired Melbourne House, parent company of Beam Software in 1988, leaving the company with severe cashflow problems.
 As a result, the Virgin Group stepped in, buying a 45% stake in the company.
 A series of deals saw the Mastertronic renamed "Mastertronic Group Ltd.", though it eventually merged with Virgin Games, becoming Virgin Mastertronic.
 With Virgin at its side, Mastertronic would also take over Sega distribution in France and Germany.